ibm-cloud-architecture/refarch-vsi-on-vpc/Readme.md

  - [Data & Storage](/aspects/data_storage.md): Describes the IBM Cloud data and storage services, capabilities, integration and controls used in this solution.

- - [Devops/Operations](/aspects/operations.md):  Describes the services usded to deliver, change, monitor and manage the solution environment defined in this solution.
+ - [Devops/Operations](/aspects/operations.md):  Describes the services used to deliver, change, monitor and manage the solution environment defined in this solution.

 ### Steps to provision this solution

-1. Complete the [tutorial](https://www.ibm.com/cloud/garage/architectures/public-cloud/public-cloud-infrastructure) for provisioning resource to IBM Cloud with terraform
+1. Complete the [tutorial](https://www.ibm.com/cloud/architecture/architectures/public-cloud) for provisioning resources to IBM Cloud with terraform.

 2. Build the [IBM Cloud provider for Terraform](https://github.com/IBM-Cloud/terraform-provider-ibm) container and clone this repository into the container.

-3. Add your values for the variables in the [variables.tf](./variables.tf)
+3. Add your values for the variables in the [variables.tf](infrastructure_code/variables.tf) file.

 4. Run terraform plan and apply.